efarraro/krumit/_perks/MartialArtist.md

 ---

 EN_name: "Martial Artist"
-EN_description: "Your base attack is increased by +1 (-1 while you have a weapon equipped)"
+EN_description: "Your base 🔸 is increased by +1 (-1 while you have a weapon equipped)"
 tile_id: MartialArtist
 image: /images/MartialArtist.png
 zh-CN_name: "武术家"